 \end{prop}

-\begin{proof} Suppose that $(M',\g')$ is a sutured submanifold of $(M,\g),$ and assume $\xi$ is a contact structure on $M \setminus \Int(M')$ which has no isolated components.
-The result follows if we show that the gluing map $\Phi_{\xi}$ commutes with one-, two-, and three-handle maps, corresponding to handle attachments to $(-M',-\g').$ I.e., we can assume that $\W_0$ and $\V_1$ are both $k$-handle cobordisms for $k =1,2,$ or $3.$
+\begin{proof} Suppose that $(M',\g')$ is a sutured submanifold of $(M,\g)$, and assume $\xi$ is a contact structure on $M \setminus \Int(M')$ that has no isolated components.
+The result follows once we show that the gluing map $\Phi_{-\xi}$ commutes with 1-, 2-, and 3-handle maps, corresponding to handle attachments along~$(-M',-\g')$.
+I.e., we can assume that $\W_0$ and $\V_1$ are both $k$-handle cobordisms for $k \in \{1,2,3\}$.